hacspec/book/src/language/core.md

 hacspec can be translated to a completely side-effect free form with a state-passing like monadic structure.

-Left-hand sides of assignment support destructuring, which is currently the only way to access the members of a tuple:
+Left-hand sides of assignments support destructuring, which is currently the only way to access the members of a tuple:

 ```rust, noplaypen